Evanlou/evanlou/README.md

 ### Hi there 👋

+I am a city planning and data science student who work in Urban Informatics study field.
+I have alreadly got a architecture bachelar from Tsinghua universisty, which indicates that I am also a designer who interests in the relationship between **complex social network and our physical enviroument**.

+I am now work as a research accistance of Future Urban AI Lab leaded by [Prof.Yuan Lai](http://www.mit.edu/~yuanlai/).

 <!--
 **Evanlou/evanlou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.